-Fire breaks out at Louisiana refinery; no injuries reported
+Fire at Louisiana oil refinery sends tower of black smoke into the air, but no injuries reported

 GARYVILLE, La.
-(AP) — Residents within two miles of a south Louisiana refinery were ordered to evacuate Friday after a fire broke out that sent huge plumes of black smoke into the sky, authorities said.
+(AP) — Residents within two miles of a south Louisiana refinery were ordered to evacuate Friday after a fire broke out, sending a tower of thick black smoke into the sky.

+No injuries were reported and emergency responders said the fire was contained to the sprawling Marathon Petroleum facility in Garyville, about 30 miles (48 kilometers) northwest of New Orleans.
+Air quality monitoring was also taking place, officials said.

+Photos from above showed orange flames leaping into the air beneath the dark cloud of smoke as emergency crews sprayed long arcs of water onto the inferno.
+The fire was burning in an section of the refinery surrounded by wide cylindrical storage tanks, and at least one tank appeared to be destroyed.

-St. John the Baptist Parish President Jaclyn Hotard ordered the mandatory evacuation of those living near the Marathon Petroleum facility in Garyville as a precaution “even though we have been assured that all impacts are contained to the facility.”
+St. John the Baptist Parish President Jaclyn Hotard said she had ordered the mandatory evacuation of those living near the refinery as a precaution “even though we have been assured that all impacts are contained to the facility.”

 According to the company, a storage tank at the facility released naphtha — a partially refined product used as feed stock to make gasoline — and a fire ignited shortly before 7 a.m.
 Friday.

-“We’re doing everything possible to get the fire out,” company spokesman Justin Lawrence told reporters.
-He could not, however, provide a timeline as to when that might occur.
+“We’re doing everything possible to get the fire out,” company spokesperson Justin Lawrence told reporters.
+He could not provide a timeline as to when the fire might be extinguished.

 An investigation will be conducted to determine what caused the leak and subsequent fire, officials said in a news release.

-Note: This story has been updated to correct that the refinery is northwest of New Orleans, not southeast.